allenai/sledgehammer/README.md

 ## Evaluation

 To evaluate our model, run the `run_evaluation.py` script.
 The script gets as input the output of the calibration model (the last line of the output of the `run_calibration.py` script, see above): a `'_'`-separated list of temperatures, one per classification layer.
 It also gets a confidence threshold (in the range [0-1]) which controls the speed/accuracy tradeoff.
 Lower values favor speed, while higher values favor accuracy.
 The model's output is saved in a file called <output_file>_<confidence_threshold>.
-The model's speed (seconds) is shown on the scripts' output.
+The model's speed (seconds) is shown in the script's output.

 ```
 python scripts/run_evaluation.py  \